 Early intervention is critical.
 Managing or regulating symptoms will promote a healthy outcome for both mother and baby.

-If a patient is admitted to the hospital for hyperemesis gravidarum, they will usually receive fluids intravenously and, in some cases, may be given tube feedings to restore nutrients.
+If a patient is admitted to the hospital for hyperemesis gravidarum, they will usually receive fluids intravenously and, in some cases, maybe be given tube feedings to restore nutrients.

 Some antiemetic agents used for hyperemesis include:

-Proton pump inhibitors and antihistamines are also sometimes used as add-on treatment.
+Proton pump inhibitors and antihistamines are also sometimes used as add-on treatments.

-These are the 9 natural remedies to improve the symptoms of hyperemesis gravidarum
+These are the nine natural remedies to improve the symptoms of hyperemesis gravidarum

-Proper nutrition is one of the most difficult problems for women with hyperemesis.
-Although a pregnant woman needs a variety of nutrients for the health and proper development of her baby, the symptoms of hyperemesis can make it impossible to eat a balanced diet.
+Proper nutrition is one of the most challenging problems for women with hyperemesis.
+Although a pregnant woman needs a variety of nutrients for the health and moral development of her baby, the symptoms of hyperemesis can make it impossible to eat a balanced diet.